AsterAether/CharacterCustomizer/config_values.md

 * **TacticalDiveRequiredStock:** TacticalDive: How much stock is required to activate this skill.
 * **TacticalDiveShootDelay:** TacticalDive: Time between bullets for bullet-style weapons
 * **TacticalDiveStockToConsume:** TacticalDive: How much stock to deduct when the skill is activated.
+* **TacticalSlideBaseMaxStock:** TacticalSlide: Maximum number of charges this skill can carry.
+* **TacticalSlideBaseRechargeInterval:** TacticalSlide: How long it takes for this skill to recharge after being used.
+* **TacticalSlideBeginSkillCooldownOnSkillEnd:** TacticalSlide: Whether or not the cooldown waits until it leaves the set state
+* **TacticalSlideCanceledFromSprinting:** TacticalSlide: Sprinting will actively cancel this ability.
+* **TacticalSlideIsBullets:** TacticalSlide: Whether or not it has bullet reload behavior
+* **TacticalSlideIsCombatSkill:** TacticalSlide: Whether or not this is considered a combat skill.
+* **TacticalSlideMustKeyPress:** TacticalSlide: The skill can't be activated if the key is held.
+* **TacticalSlideNoSprint:** TacticalSlide: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **TacticalSlideRechargeStock:** TacticalSlide: How much stock to restore on a recharge.
+* **TacticalSlideRequiredStock:** TacticalSlide: How much stock is required to activate this skill.
+* **TacticalSlideShootDelay:** TacticalSlide: Time between bullets for bullet-style weapons
+* **TacticalSlideStockToConsume:** TacticalSlide: How much stock to deduct when the skill is activated.
 # Artificer
 * **ArtificerBaseAcceleration:** Artificer: The base acceleration of your survivor
 * **ArtificerBaseArmor:** Artificer: The base armor of your survivor